 Relevant plans and policies

-We adhere to the Modern Slavery Act 2015 and aligns its strategic working with the government’s modern slavery strategy, which takes a 4P approach to combating this crime through the actions of pursue, prevent, protect and prepare.
+We adhere to the Modern Slavery Act 2015 and aligns its strategic working with the Government’s modern slavery strategy, which takes a 4P approach to combating this crime through the actions of Pursue, Prevent, Protect and Prepare.

 Council Plan 2021 to 2025

+Our strategic approach governs how we work, with and for communities, and in collaboration with partners.
+Three key areas of activity are taking the approach forward: 'Enterprising Council', 'Thriving Communities' and 'Vision Derbyshire'.
 Together these key areas place us in a stronger position to understand, to adapt and respond to future challenges and to bring about the changes needed to ensure future success.

 Our priorities: